 The TOEFL score must be official and should be mailed directly to the Graduate School of Economics, Hitotsubashi University.
-In addition to the official TOEFL score, you should submit a photocopy of your TOEFL score report.
+In addition to the official TOEFL score, you should submit a photocopy of your TOEFL score report, or submit a printout of your score which can be found on the official ETS Website.